jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/List _ View customers _GET_.md

     children:
       type: component.location
       options:
-#Use the JsonProperty to return the nested objects in the REST JSON
+        # Use the JsonProperty to return nested objects in the REST JSON.
         address: =@ctx.datasources.customer.addresses[0].address & ' ' & @ctx.datasources.customer.addresses[0].city & ', ' & @ctx.datasources.customer.addresses[0].state & ', ' & @ctx.datasources.customer.addresses[0].zip

-#Define the data to use in the jig, the data has been synced by the global action to the local data provider from the REST Service
+# Define the data to use in the jig, the data has been synced
+# by the global action to the local data provider from the REST Service.
 datasources:
   customer:
     type: datasource.sqlite
     options:
       provider: DATA_PROVIDER_LOCAL
       entities:
         - entity: customers
       query: |
         SELECT
           cus.id AS id,